SunStarSys/linter/README.md

-Copy linter.* into the base of your target git repo Then run ./linter.sh install there for commit-hook linting.
+Copy linter.* into the base of your target git repo.

+Then run ./linter.sh install there for commit-hook linting.